MikhaelMounay/data-gov-metadata-pipeline/README.md

 - Uses idempotent upserts to safely re-run ingestion without duplicating primary keys.
 - Seeds application users from a CSV file.
 - Exports database tables to CSV for reporting and offline analysis.
+- Provides a multi-page web client for data operations, discovery, and analytics.
+- Supports portable runtime with Docker and Docker Compose.

 ## Tech Stack
 - Python 3.11+